NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 A high Opportunity Score indicates that the product can be highly profitable if you choose to sell, and vice versa.

-As a rule of thumb, see if the top 2-3 product keywords have at least 10,000+ search volume to understand the demand.
-However, it may vary based on your product type and niche.
+As a rule of thumb, see if the top 2-3 product keywords have at least a cumulative search volume of 10,000+ to effectively understand the demand for said product.
+Of course, this may vary based on your product type and niche.

-Note: Stay away from a product with a very high search volume, as this niche might be too competitive to enter and make a profit.
+Note: Stay away from a product with a very high search volume, as this niche might be too competitive to capture a portion of the market share and make a decent profit.

-We suggest you use the SellerApp Reverse ASIN tool to find the keyword search volume of relevant products on Amazon.
+We recommend you use the SellerApp Reverse ASIN tool to find all top-performing keywords and search volume for the product.

-Some product demand also increases during holidays, for example, Halloween costumes or decorations.
+Some product demands also increase during specific holidays.
+For example, Halloween costumes or decorations.

 But if there’s a periodic spike in the search volume, it shows seasonality.

-A business built around seasonal products may be profitable but wouldn’t be sustainable in the long run.
+A business built around seasonal products may be profitable for a day or a season but wouldn’t be sustainable in the long run.

 Customer

-Analyze the product reviews and Q&A section to see what customers discuss.
-If the top products already have 4.5+ ratings, there’s a high chance that these products are already perfected, and it will be difficult to identify gaps in the product.
+Usually, if the top products already have 4.5+ ratings, there’s a high chance that these products are already “perfected”, and it will be difficult to identify gaps in the product.

 But for products with less than 4.5 ratings, you can identify some negative reviews and understand the gaps in the products.
 Use these gaps to improve your products and tailor your product messaging.